-Demographic strengths for the Elementary campus include the categories we monitor for demographics remaining relatively stable in numbers.
 Our student to teacher ratio is really the key to meeting the needs of our diverse population and our students who need extra help to achieve success.
+We have identified more students who qualify as SPED in order to help meet their needs.